 - Use Ice.
 The cold will keep your pain under control.
 About 10 to 20 minutes of ice is all you need each time.
 For the first week, ice 3 times per day.
 Don’t overdo it.
 Gradually reduce the frequency of icing based on your pain levels.

 - Gradually Remove Yourself From the Sling.
 A few days or even a week in the sling is going to be fine.
 However, do not become dependent on it.
-As long as your rotator cuff was not repaired, you want to slowly (not all at once) remove yourself from the sling.
-Each day, remove your sling and get comfortable with your arm hanging by your side.¬† While walking, relax your arm and let it swing naturally.
+As long as your rotator cuff was not repaired, slowly (not all at once) remove yourself from the sling.
+Each day, remove your sling and get comfortable with your arm hanging by your side.
+While walking, relax your arm and let it swing naturally.

 Shoulder Pulley Exercises